dell/csm-docs/content/docs/getting-started/installation/helm/modules/resiliency.md

 ```

-To install Container Storage Module  Resiliency with the driver, the following changes are required:
+To install Container Storage Modules  Resiliency with the driver, the following changes are required:
-1. Enable Container Storage Module Resiliency by changing the podmon.enabled boolean to true.
+1. Enable Container Storage Modules Resiliency by changing the podmon.enabled boolean to true.
 This will enable both controller-podmon and node-podmon.
 2. If you need to change the registry, specify the podmon image to be used in `images.podmon`
 3. Specify arguments to controller-podmon in the podmon.controller.args block.
 See "Podmon Arguments" below.
 Note that some arguments are required.
 Note that the arguments supplied to controller-podmon are different from those supplied to node-podmon.
 4. Specify arguments to node-podmon in the podmon.node.args block.
 See "Podmon Arguments" below.
 Note that some arguments are required.
 Note that the arguments supplied to controller-podmon are different from those supplied to node-podmon.